LGouellec/retriable-consumer-kafka-dotnet/README.md

 docker-compose logs -f no-retry-consumer
 ```

-This consumer will ignore failures in case of errors when calling an external system.
+This consumer ignores failures in case of errors when calling an external system.

 ## limited-retries-consumer